mrutkows/openwhisk-knative-build/README.md

 #### PROBLEM: Knative build fails initializing at `Init:1/4`

-Check the GitHub version is set to right branch.
+Check the GitHub version is set to right branch:

 ```
   source: